konnectors/cozy-konnector-playground/README.md

 yarn build
 ```

-This will create the `dist/`` folder with the files bundled ready to be installed in Chrome.
+This will create the `dist/` folder with the files bundled ready to be installed in Chrome.

+### Chrome

 To install in Chrome you can :